 Mode of instruction

-This course uses blackboard.
+This course uses Brightspace.
 Other required course materials are the course textbook and the SPSS software.

 Field, Andy (2018) Discovering Statistics using IBM SPSS Statistics (5th edition).
 London: Sage.
 ISBN: 9781526419521.